CardamomCosmos/.github/profile/README.md

-All work included within this Organization amd Open Source Project is Copyright &copy; Brian Scott Boyd, 2019-2023.
+All work included within this Organization and Open Source Project is Copyright &copy; Brian Scott Boyd, 2019-2023.
 All rights reserved.